HenrikBechmann/react-super-simple-scroller/README.md

   </div>
 }
 ```
 Note that the scroller requires a container which accommodates content (non-0 width and height), otherwise the scroller calculates `cellsPerBand` as 0, and goes into an undefined state.
-So if cellsPerBand is calculated at 0, the scroller displays an error, sends a `console.log` message, and halts operation.
+So if cellsPerBand is calculated at 0, the scroller displays an error and halts operation.

 ## Technology